Peaceful Protest at the North Sumatra High Prosecutor’s Office: A Call for Stronger Orangutan and Forest Conservation Efforts

 - 2 min read

-On Monday, September 4, 2023, various conservation organizations joined a peaceful protest in front of the North Sumatra High Prosecutor’s Office.
-FORINA, along with the Sumatran Orangutan Conservation Forum (FOKUS), Orangutan Information Centre (YSOL-OIC), WALHI North Sumatra, Green Justice Indonesia, Centre for Orangutan Protection, Yayasan PETAI, and Yayasan Tangguh Hutan Khatulistiwa, raised deep concerns about the survival of orangutans and the future of Sumatra’s forest ecosystems.
+On Monday, September 4, 2023, a coalition of conservation organizations gathered for a peaceful protest outside the North Sumatra High Prosecutor’s Office.
+FORINA, alongside the Sumatran Orangutan Conservation Forum (FOKUS), Orangutan Information Centre (YSOL-OIC), WALHI North Sumatra, Green Justice Indonesia, Centre for Orangutan Protection, Yayasan PETAI, and Yayasan Tangguh Hutan Khatulistiwa, voiced their deep concerns about the survival of orangutans and the future of Sumatra’s forest ecosystems.

 Why This Protest Matters

-This protest was not without reason.
-It was a response to the lenient sentence handed down by the judges to Terbit Rencana Perangin-angin, who was involved in environmental crimes.
-As a public official, the defendant should have upheld environmental conservation laws and recognized the importance of protecting nature.
-However, this light sentence reflects the weak enforcement of environmental laws in Indonesia.
-We fear that this decision could set a dangerous precedent, weakening future conservation efforts.
+This protest was a direct response to the lenient sentence given to Terbit Rencana Perangin-angin, an individual involved in environmental crimes.
+As a public official, Perangin-angin had a responsibility to uphold environmental conservation laws and protect nature.
+However, the light sentence handed down reflects the ongoing challenges of enforcing environmental laws in Indonesia.
+The protestors fear that such a decision could set a dangerous precedent, weakening future conservation efforts and eroding the rule of law for wildlife protection.

-Orangutans are not just a species in need of protection—they are key pillars of the forest ecosystem.
-Known as “gardeners of the forest,” they help disperse seeds from the fruits they eat across their roaming areas.
-This natural process supports forest regeneration, ensuring a sustainable ecosystem.
-Even a 1% loss in the orangutan population could disrupt the balance of the ecosystem.
-Without orangutans, forest regeneration would be hindered, ultimately impacting all species that rely on these forests, including humans.
+Orangutans are not only a species in need of protection, but also vital pillars of the forest ecosystem.
+Known as the “gardeners of the forest,” orangutans play a crucial role in dispersing seeds and promoting forest regeneration.
+Even a small decline in their population—just 1%—can disrupt the delicate balance of the ecosystem.
+Without orangutans, the regeneration of forests would be hindered, ultimately affecting all species dependent on these habitats, including humans.

-Beyond that, orangutans are an umbrella species—protecting them means protecting countless other species that share their habitat.
-The loss of orangutans would have systemic consequences, further destabilizing an already fragile ecosystem and worsening environmental destruction.
+Additionally, orangutans are considered an umbrella species.
+Protecting them means safeguarding numerous other species that share their environment.
+The loss of orangutans would have far-reaching consequences, further destabilizing an already fragile ecosystem and exacerbating the ongoing environmental degradation.

 A Call for Stronger Law Enforcement

-This peaceful protest was a demand for stronger law enforcement in cases of environmental crimes.
-We are not just seeking justice for nature, but also for future generations who have the right to inherit healthy and sustainable forests.
-Strict law enforcement is a critical step in protecting orangutans and ensuring the survival of Sumatra’s forests.
+The peaceful protest was a demand for stronger law enforcement in cases of environmental crimes.
+This action represents not just a fight for justice for nature, but also for the rights of future generations who deserve to inherit healthy and sustainable forests.
+Enforcing strict environmental laws is a crucial step in ensuring the protection of orangutans and the preservation of Sumatra’s forests.